RonenNess/Iguina/readme.md

 You can take the `Renderer` and `Input Provider` implementations from these demos and use in your own projects, as they offer a solid starting point.
 Or you can implement your own, which is quite easy to do.

-Note: if you take the demo projects implementations, know that rendering text outline is done in a lacky, quick and dirty way.
+Note: if you take the demo project implementations, know that text outline rendering is done in a quick-and-dirty way (rendering the string multiple times with offsets).
-You might want to replace that part with a proper shader (not mandatory).
+You may want to replace that with a proper shader, but it's not mandatory.

 # Quick Examples